decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 Three dimensional scenes in Decentraland are based on the [Entity-Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) model, where everything in a scene is an _entity_, and each entity can include _components_ that shape its characteristics and functionality.

+Entities are all of the assets that you include in your scenes that users will be able to render, view, and interact with from their web browser.
+These include 3D objects and audio files.

-For example, you can include the `color` component on an entity to set its color, or include the `ignoreCollision` component to change how it responds to collisions with other entities.
+Components define the traits of an entity.
+For example, you can include the `color` component on an entity to set its color, or include the `lookAt` component to rotate it to face a certain point in space.

+> Note: The term _component_ as used in reference to this model differs greatly from how it's used in the _React_ ecosystem, where everything is considered a _component_.
+Throughout our documentation, we will use the term _component_ as used by the Entity-Component model.

 An entity can have other entities as children, these inherit the components from the parent.
 If a parent entity is positioned, scaled or rotated, its children are also affected.
+Invisible entities can also be used as wrappers that only exist to handle multiple entities as a group.
 Thanks to this, we can arrange entities into trees.

+For additional terms, definitions, and explanations, please refer to our [complete Glossary]({{ site.baseurl }}{% post_url /general/2018-01-03-glossary %}).

-See [Entity interfaces]({{ site.baseurl }}{% post_url /sdk-reference/2018-06-21-entity-interfaces %}) for a reference of all the available constructors for predefined entities.
+See [Entity interfaces]({{ site.baseurl }}{% post_url /development-guide/2018-06-21-entity-interfaces %}) for a reference of all the available constructors for predefined entities and all of the supported components of each.

 ## The Render function

-All [scene objects]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-05-scriptable-scene %}) have a 'render()` method that outputs what users of your scene will see on their browser.
+All [scene objects]({{ site.baseurl }}{% post_url /development-guide/2018-01-05-scriptable-scene %}) have a 'render()` method that outputs what users of your scene will see on their browser.
 This function must always output a hierarchical tree of entities that starts at the root level with a _scene_ entity.

 {% raw %}